-David Musgrave is an award winning poet and publisher.
-He has published several books including To Thalia(Five Islands Press, 2004), On Reflection(Interactive, 2005), Watermark(Picaro, 2006) and Phantom Limb (JLP, 2009).
-He has won the Newcastle Prize (twice), the Grace Leven Prize and the Josephine Ulrick Prize.
+David Musgrave (Newcastle, NSW) is an award winning poet and publisher.
+He has published several books including To Thalia(Five Islands Press, 2004), On Reflection(Interactive, 2005), Watermark(Picaro, 2006) and Anatomy of Voice (GloriaSMH, 2016), which won the QLD Premier’s Poetry Prize, the Judith Calanthe Award.
+He has also won the Newcastle Prize (twice), the Grace Leven Prize and the Josephine Ulrick Prize.
 In addition he is founder and publisher of Puncher and Wattmann, which has published many significant Australian poets as well as fiction, criticism and biography.
 At present he teaches creative writing at the University of Newcastle.
 Joined Board in 2011 as a Foundation Board Member.

 Ms Kate Stephens

 Kate Stephens (Adelaide, SA) is a senior Human Resources practitioner, with many years of experience at the Executive level.
 At a professional level, Kate has a strong interest in organisational change, leadership development and culture creation.
 Kate’s academic qualifications consist of a combined Arts/Law degree, with Arts majors in Philosophy and Classics, as well as post graduate qualifications in public sector management.
 Kate joined the Board in 2017.

 Yvette Holt, Director, (QLD / NT), is current Chair of First Nations Australia Writers Network (FNAWN).
 A poet, academic, stand-up comedienne and photographer, she heralds from the Yiman, Bidjara and Wakaman Nations of Queensland.
 A multi-award winning poet, her poetry has been widely anthologised and translated.
 Yvette joined the Board in 2019.